plentymarkets/docs-raw/plentyInterface/Order.md

         </tr><tr>
             <td><a target="_blank" href="http://php.net/bool">bool</a></td>
             <td>isSystemCurrency</td>
-            <td>Flag that states if the current currency is the same as the system currency or not.</td>
+            <td>Flag that indicates if the current currency is the same as the system currency or not.</td>
         </tr><tr>
             <td><a target="_blank" href="http://php.net/string">string</a></td>
             <td>currency</td>